idaholab/MontePy/doc/source/starting.rst

 So when you access ``cell.density`` on its own, the result is ambiguous, because it could be in g/cm3 or atom/b-cm.
-No MCNPy does not support negative density; it doesn't exist!
+No; MCNPy does not support negative density; it doesn't exist!

 To remove this ambiguity you need to check ``cell.is_atom_dens``.
 As the name suggests it will return ``True`` if the density is an atom density,